 The Mawazo Public Engagement Programme

-The Mawazo Outreach programme is designed to get the high quality research done by the Mawazo Fellows and Scholars into public dialogue.
+The Mawazo Outreach programme is designed to get the high quality research done by the Mawazo Fellows and Scholars, as well as other local experts, into public discourse.
 The goal of this programme is to facilitate open discussion of challenges currently facing the country, and to establish the Mawazo Institute and its Fellows and Scholars as a source of timely, relevant, and credible research on these topics.
-The programme includes a range of events and publications marketed to the general public.

 digital and Broadcast communications